QuadSpinner/Gaea-Docs/source/Guide/4-Concepts/3-Scale.md

 ### Normalized Scale

 Forced scaling, in many situations, can give you maximum vertical fidelity.
-Gaea will force the terrain to use the entire `~0.0,000,000 - 1.0,000,000` heightrange in 32-bit formats.
+Gaea will force the terrain to use the entire `~0.0,000,000 - 1.0,000,000` height range in 32-bit formats.
 In 16-bit images that would be `0 - 65,534`.
 In 8-bit, it is `0 - 254`.
 If you need more vertical fidelity for closeups, this option may help as you get more density in the up-axis than in other methods.

 When using forced scaling, you must adjust the vertical size of your output manually in the target application.
 Like with Natural Scale, use the Height-Scale Ratio.

+### Custom Scale

+This is a special option reserved for importing and exporting data in very specific ranges.
+In most normal circumstances, you will not need to use this node.
+If you wish to use this mode for automation scenarios, see @create-bridge and @buildmanager.

 ## Important Readouts for Terrain Scale